f20260173-crypto/Induction-task-/README.md

 ## Conclusion

 The overall approach was to first understand and clean the raw sensor data, identify and correct suspicious readings, smooth the data, and then visualize the results.

-This process helped demonstrate how Python can be used to analyse and visualize real-world sensor data.